utdata/icj-setting-up/macintosh.md

 ```

 * If you were able to set the `code` command above, you should be able to do `code ./` to open VS Code in a new window from your home directory.
 If that doesn't work, then from VS Code, start a New Window, the Open your home folder on your Mac.
 * Look for a file called `.bash_profile`, which might not exist yet.
 If you have one, open it.
 If you don't, then use VS Code to create a new file there and call it ".bash_profile".
-The preceeding dot is important.
+The preceding dot is important.
 * Add this to the bottom of the file `.bash_profile` file:

 ``` text